gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

   * ELMo stands for Embeddings from Language Models
-  * Deep Neural Network-based models used to produce learned word embeddings, which are vector representations of words
+  * Deep Neural Network (bidirectional LSTM) based model used to produce learned word embeddings, which are vector representations of words
+  * Architecture:
+    * bidirectional LSTM (biLSTM)

-  * Embeddings from Language Models
+    * trained on Language Modeling objective
-  * deep contextualized word representation
-    * polysemy: same word can get different representations based on its context
+      * predicting the next word based on the entire context of a word (both past and future)
-    * the representation of a token is the function of the entire input sequence
-  * model: bidirectional LM (LSTM)
+    * layers are stacked
+      * learning layers of representation that correspond to different aspects of language
+    * trained on a large text corpus
-    * forward LM (LSTM)
+  * Pros:
+    * Contextualized Embeddings: ELMo generates words embeddings that are context-dependent, providing rich representations that capture a wide array of syntactic and semantic information
+    * Deep Representations: utilizing Deep Learning (biLSTMs) to model language which allows ELMo to capture complex characteristics of language
+    * Dynamic Embeddings: ELMo's dynamic embeddings are particularly effective at handling words with multiple meanings (polysemy), providing context-specific representations
-    * backward LM (LSTM)
+  * Cons:
-    * shallow concatenation (compared to BERT)
+    * Shallow Concatenation of Bidirectional Representations: the forward and backward LM-s (LSTMs) are concatenated in  a shallow way
-    * deep representations:
+      * in contrast: BERT applies a deep bidirectional representations
-      * linear function of all the internal layers of the biLM model
+    * Computational Requirements: generating ELMo embeddings is computationally intensive due to the complexity of the underlying biLSTM model
+    * Increased Model Complexity: integrating ELMo into existing models increases the overall complexity of the model, which may impact training and inference times
+    * Resource Intensity: ELMo models require significant memory and processing power
+    * TODO: why shallow?

 <details>
 <summary><b>BERT</b> (Google) [2018]: </summary>